-- increases in both children's and adults' social care; an issue growing across the entire local government sector. - 2.6 In addition and despite the approach successfully enduring the test of a 22-month international pandemic, the Council continues to deprioritise the previously council-wide agreed investment approach.
-This means investments that were planned and agreed as part of the medium term financial strategy have been removed from forecasts and existing investments will not be replaced.
-The removal of this funding support mechanism increases the funding gaps faced by the Council over the short to medium term.
-As such, the current investment surplus in excess of £30m per annum will be removed in a phased manner from the council's finances over the next decade adding to the annual pressures that every council faces. - 2.7 Incidentally, the EELGA response to the CSR, published in September 2021 noted: Recent examples of commercial failures in some council ventures should not deter central or local government from pursuing relevant, suitable opportunities for prudent commercial decisions and developments.
+- 2.20 Incidentally, the EELGA response to the CSR, published in September 2021 noted: Recent examples of commercial failures in some council ventures should not deter central or local government from pursuing relevant, suitable opportunities for prudent commercial decisions and developments.
 Instances of failure are relatively rare, so a proportionate response to risk mitigation is needed, so that councils can flourish and do their part to generate additional income where appropriate.
-Whilst there are public bodies that appear to continue to support the concept of local authority investments; whilst there remains uncertainty on what councils can and cannot do, the council will not seek to modify its position that it will exit on a phased-basis from the approach it commenced initially in 2016. - 2.8 The impacts of this can be illustrated best by the graphics below the first three graphs show how income from the approach allowed the funding of services above and beyond the statutory minimum (2018/19, 2019/20, 2020/21).
-The fourth graph (2021/22) shows illustrates how the income reduction from the phased-wind down of the approach means that the council need to do what it would have had to do at rapid pace in May 2016.
+Whilst there are public bodies that appear to continue to support the concept of local authority investments; whilst there remains uncertainty on what councils can and cannot do, the council will not seek to modify its position that it will exit on a phased-basis from the approach it commenced initially in 2016. - 2.21 The impacts of this can be illustrated best by the graphics below the first three graphs show how income from the approach allowed the funding of services above and beyond the statutory minimum (2018/19, 2019/20, 2020/21).
+The fourth graph (2021/22) illustrates how the income reduction from the phased-wind down of the approach means that the council will need to do what it would have had to do at rapid pace in May 2016.